offbynull/learn/Math/input/input.md

 5.1.91) money is an application of decimals

-5.1.92) the and is the decimal point, stuff to the left is the whole while stuff to the right is the partial.hundredths indicates that the partial is a fraction that's some value over 100 (e.g. 9/100)
+5.1.92) the and is the decimal point, stuff to the left is the whole while stuff to the right is the fractional.hundredths indicates that the fractional is a fraction that's some value over 100 (e.g. 9/100)

 5.1.93) tim. he was faster because he took LESS time